haithamshahin333/azure-container-concepts/README.md

 2. [Azure security baseline for Azure Kubernetes Service | Microsoft Docs](https://docs.microsoft.com/en-us/security/benchmark/azure/baselines/aks-security-baseline)
 3. [AKS and AKV for Secrets](https://docs.microsoft.com/en-us/azure/aks/csi-secrets-store-driver)

+## Next Steps

+There is an issue created to include a Pod Identity example talking to Key Vault.
+Will update repo soon with this example!

 ## Components Required

 1. AZ CLI